Recovery Suite · Manual Therapy

 In one paragraph

-Assisted stretch at Wellness Elite Fitness uses PNF (proprioceptive neuromuscular facilitation) protocols led by Sara, Licensed Massage Therapist.
-The member contracts and relaxes against the therapist's resistance through the joint's full range — a clinical mobility technique, not the Stretch Zone class-pack model.
+Assisted stretch at Wellness Elite Fitness uses PNF (proprioceptive neuromuscular facilitation) protocols delivered by a five-licensed-LMT bench led by Sara Canalito, LMT.
+The member contracts and relaxes against the therapist's resistance through the joint's full range — a clinical mobility technique.
 Sessions are programmed against the training week.
-One of the six licensed in-house modalities at WEF. $99/hr non-member.
+One of the in-house licensed modalities at WEF. $99/hr non-member.

 The modality